 Adopting blockchain solutions can help companies ensure their workforces become more productive over time.
 The reason lies with the technology’s power to create systems that are more reliable and accurate, reducing the occurrence of out-of-date or duplicated records, lost data, and potentially costly administrative errors.

 A shared ledger approach can be especially effective when it’s used in conjunction with smart contracts.
-Already deployed by companies across the financial services sector, supply chains, and the legal profession, these software programs can be layered over the infrastructure of a shared ledger to automate and simplify business processes and arrangements.
-Terms execute automatically when predefined triggers occur, without relying on expensive third parties to enforce the bargain.
+Already deployed by companies across the financial services sector, supply chains, and the legal profession, these software programs can be layered over the infrastructure of a shared ledger to automate and simplify business processes and

 For example, a firm can create invoices that get paid automatically once a truck delivers a product to a distribution center or share certificates that send stockholders dividends once profits reach a certain level.